 NORTH ISLAND WONDERS

 Remaining in the Wairarapa, we follow the rugged coastline south to the remote and windswept Cape Palliser—the southernmost point of the North Island.
 The journey takes us along a dramatic coastal road, with jagged mountains rising to our left and the wild, rolling sea to our right.
 Passing through a handful of small, isolated townships, we eventually reach the end of the road and the iconic 125-year-old Cape Palliser Lighthouse, perched high on a cliff.
 Climb the steps to the top for breathtaking views of the coastline and, on a clear day, even the South Island across Cook Strait.

 From here, we loop back around the shores of Lake Wairarapa, pass through the historic town of Featherston, and make our way over the Remutaka Ranges.
-As we descend into Wellington, New Zealand’s vibrant capital city, we settle in at our centrally located hostel—perfectly positioned to explore everything the city has to offer.
+We descend into Wellington, New Zealand’s vibrant capital city, to end the tour.

+NORTH ISLAND WONDERS